 Even the Reserve (Central League) games drew impressive crowds and the attendance record for the competition was broken when 21,721 turned up for the match against Burnley in September.

 The top crowd at Gallowgate was 67,362 for the visit of Liverpool in October.

-70,787 attended the match verses Manchester United at Maine Road.
+70,787 attended the match against Manchester United at Maine Road.

 In September the American destroyer U.S.S.
 Willard Keith arrived on the Tyne on a six-day courtesy visit and most of the men watched the home match against Aston Villa.